Sri Lanka declares emergency as protesters accused of creating ‘Arab Spring’

-Sri Lanka declares emergency as president accuses protesters of creating ‘Arab Spring’
+Sri Lanka declares emergency and slaps curfew as president accuses protesters of creating ‘Arab Spring’

 President Gotabaya Rajapaksa says in statement that protesters are trying to ‘create anarchy in the country’